littlezaide/BurntcoatHead/matrix/orientation.md

 ### secondary

-Burntcoat Head is just one of many sites along the 1400km of pristine Bay of Fundy coastline.
+Burntcoat Head is one of many sites along the 1400km of pristine Bay of Fundy coastline.

-- Map of larger area showing other BoF sites
-- What to do in 6 hr interval btwn tides
-- Next tide times
+[include map of Bay of Fundy sites]

+The tide in the Bay of Fundy moves from lowest to highest every 6 hours and 25 minutes.
+There are 2 high and 2 low tides daily, and they occur at different times from day-to-day.

+Burntcoat Head is best viewed at mid- or low- tide.
+For the chance to walk on the sea floor (temporarily ... until the sea takes it back), visit at the next low tide.
+Even at high tide, the view is still spectacular.
+Go for a sandwhich and come back - and see just how dramatically the water level has changed.

+[include tide-time chart]